kosli-dev/cli/docs.kosli.com/content/tutorials/following-a-git-commit-to-service-execution/_index.md

 it was running with just one replica.
 You will follow the commit that fixed this.

 <!-- Maybe here address step 2 from Adam's book
-     and say that you'll be confident the problem was fixed without any knowledge of AWS nor access to its secrets.
+     and say that at the end of the tutorial you'll be confident the problem was fixed without any knowledge of or access to cyber-dojo AWS runtime environments nor knowledge of the secrets giving access to those environments.

+     Maybe ask the reader if they have such access?
+     If they don't how would they know the problem was actually fixed?
+     Would they have to ask someone else?

+     This dev-but-not-ops-access feels like the general context of this tutorial.
 -->

 <!-- Some of the URLs would be better if they opened in their own tab.